mahmoud78zalat/CS-HELPER/RAILWAY_DEPLOYMENT_GUIDE.md

 - This is fixed in the updated Dockerfile which now uses npm instead of pnpm
 - Make sure you're using the latest Dockerfile from this project

+**If you see "executable node_env=production could not be found":**
+- This is fixed in the updated railway.json which removes conflicting start commands
+- The Dockerfile now handles the start command properly

 **If health checks fail:**
 - Ensure all Supabase environment variables are set correctly
 - Check Railway logs for specific error messages